-(2) In June 2017 and August 2021, the Company's Board of Directors authorized the repurchase of up to \$250 million and \$300 million, respectively, of the Company's issued and outstanding common stock.
-Share repurchases under the 2021 authorization commenced in August 2021, after the 2017 authorization was fully utilized.
+(2) In June 2017, August 2021, and January 2022, the Company's Board of Directors authorized the repurchase of up to \$250 million, \$300 million, and \$200 million, respectively, of the Company's issued and outstanding common stock.
+Share repurchases under the 2021 and 2022 authorizations commenced after the previous authorizations were fully utilized.
 Repurchases may be made from time to time in the open market, pursuant to preset trading plans, in private transactions or otherwise.
-The authorization does not have a stated expiration date.
-In November 2021, the Company entered into a share repurchase agreement with affiliates of Engaged Capital, LLC (collectively, the "Selling Stockholders"), pursuant to which the Company repurchased 1.7 million shares directly from the Selling Stockholders at a price of \$45.00 per share.
-During the three months ended December 31, 2021, the Company repurchased 2.0 million shares under the repurchase program, inclusive of the shares repurchased from the Selling Stockholders, for a total of \$89.8 million, excluding commissions, at an average price of \$44.31 per share.
-As of December 31, 2021, the Company had \$117.0 million of remaining authorization under the share repurchase program.
-In January 2022, the Company's Board of Directors authorized the repurchase of up to an additional \$200 million of shares, which will commence after the 2021 authorization is fully utilized.
+The current 2022 authorization does not have a stated expiration date.
+During the three months ended March 31, 2022, the Company repurchased 3.6 million shares under the repurchase program for a total of \$130.4 million, excluding commissions, at an average price of \$36.48 per share.
+As of March 31, 2022, the Company had \$186.6 million of remaining authorization under the share repurchase program.